 The incredible story of how McDonald's conquered the world

-Looking at McDonald’s now, with more than 38,000 restaurants in over 100 countries and a revenue of $21.1 billion (£16.8bn) in 2019, it’s hard to picture a time before it dominated the world.
-However, like all great success stories McDonald’s beginnings were tough – just two working class brothers with a dream to make $1 million before they reached 50.
-Here’s a look at how McDonald’s has transformed since its inception in the 1940s to present day.
+Looking at McDonald’s now, with 38,000-plus restaurants in more than 100 countries, it’s hard to picture a time before it dominated the world.
+However, like all great success stories, McDonald’s beginnings were tough – just two working class brothers who opened a burger bar, with a dream to make $1 million before they reached the age of 50.
+Here, we look at how McDonald’s has transformed over the years, from its inception in 1940 to the present day.

 1940: McDonald’s Bar-B-Q

-In the early years of McDonald’s – before things were streamlined – the menu included root beer floats, ham and baked beans and other retro delights.
-And while these options were phased out in the USA in 1948, some McDonald's around the world still feel the influence of those early menu items.
-Today those visiting the Golden Arches in the Philippines have the option of coke, green apple, melon and lychee McFloats.
-In 2016 select New York and Seattle McDonald's sold Dr. Pepper floats too.
+In the early years of McDonald’s, the menu included root beer floats, ham and baked beans, and other retro delights.
+And, while these options were phased out in the USA in 1948, some McDonald's restaurants around the world still feel the influence of those early menu items.
+Today, those visiting the Golden Arches in the Philippines have the option of Coke, green apple, melon and lychee McFloats.
+In 2016, select New York and Seattle McDonald's outlets sold Dr. Pepper floats, too.

 1948: Speedee the mascot